bacalhau-project/bacalhau/README.md

 The flow of a submission will look like:

-- Using a standard interface (e.g. CLI, SDK, API) to submit arbitrary an arbitrary job (e.g. code that executes inside a Docker container) to IPFS that can be sharded and run, in parallel, on many nodes.
+- Using a standard interface (e.g. CLI, SDK, API) to submit an arbitrary job (e.g. code that executes inside a Docker container) to IPFS that can be sharded and run, in parallel, on many nodes.
 - Miners who self-identify as having a component or all of the data execute the job.
 - Return the results of the jobs back to IPFS or any arbitrary endpoint.